YongshuoLiu/github.io/_projects/seti-ml.md

 ---
 layout: project
-title: 'Machine Learning:Spaceship Titanic'
+title: 'Design and Implementation of Face Recognition Sign-in System Based on Deep Learning and Flask'
-caption: Course Project
+caption: Bachelor's Degree Thesis
 description: >
   This is my bachelor’s thesis project, which was recognized as an outstanding thesis by Qingdao Agricultural University in 2023.
 image: